 6. The provisions of this Agreement do not preclude Employee from filing suit to challenge the Company's compliance with the waiver requirements of the Age Discrimination in Employment Act, as amended by the Older Workers Benefit Protection Act.
-Employee further acknowledges that nothing in the Agreement prohibits or prevents Employee from filing a charge with the Equal Employment Opportunity Commission, California Department of Fair Employment and Housing, the National Labor Relations Board, the Occupational Safety and Health Administration, the Securities and Exchange Commission or any other federal, state or local governmental agency or commission (each a "Government Agency"), or participating, testifying or assisting in any investigation, hearing or other proceeding before any Government Agency.
-However, Employee acknowledges that to the maximum extent permitted by law, he/she is not entitled to any monetary damages or other individual relief resulting from any charge, claim or complaint pertaining or otherwise relating to the released Claims that is filed with any Government Agency, except nothing in this Agreement prohibits or prevents Employee from receiving individual monetary awards or other individual relief by virtue of providing information to the U.S. Securities and Exchange Commission or filing a charge, claim or complaint protected under the whistleblower provisions of federal law or regulations or participating in a federal whistleblower programs including but not limited to any such programs managed by the U.S. Securities and Exchange Commission and/or the Occupational Safety and Health Administration.
+Employee further acknowledges that nothing in the Agreement prohibits or prevents Employee from filing a charge with the Equal Employment Opportunity Commission, California Department of Fair Employment and Housing, the National Labor Relations Board, the Occupational Safety and Health Administration, the Securities and Exchange Commission or any other federal, state broadly disseminated means of communication.

+Any director who tenders his or local governmental agency her offer to resign shall not participate in either the Committee's or commission (each a "Government Agency"), or participating, testifying or assisting in any investigation, hearing the Board's consideration or other proceeding before any Government Agency.
+However, Employee acknowledges that actions regarding whether to accept the offer of resignation.
+If each member of the Committee did not receive the required majority vote, a majority of the Board shall appoint a special committee of independent directors for such purpose of making a recommendation to the maximum extent permitted by law, he/she Board.
+If no independent directors received the required majority vote, the Board shall act on the resignation offers.